Trxppy/ecosystem-simulator/readme.md

 Please make sure to update tests as appropriate.

 ## Upcoming Features (v0.2.0 alpha)
-- [ ] Add organism behavior mechanism
-- Animal can try new behavior; If behavior results in more food, water, or offspring, then animal can "learn" behavior and try it again
-- If behavior is learned, then it can be passed down (epigenetic mutation)
-- [ ] Add subspecies detection
+- [X] Add subspecies detection
 - If species has more than 50 points of variation compared to its given species, create new subspecies of that species
+- [X] Add foundation for animal classification
+- [ ] Add animal fin size variable that works in parallel to wing size variable
+- Wing size variable will now only work on terrestrial animals
+- For aquatic animals, fin size works the same as wing size var
+- [ ] Add environmental boundaries for terrestrial/aquatic animals
+- Aquatic animals can't search for food/water/mates outside of water and vice versa for terrestrial animals

 ## Future Update Ideas
 - [ ] Dead orgnanism utilization